gotica462/Credit_Risk_Analysis/README.md

 We'll now evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.

+The first four models of resampling,whereras is Oversampling (Random or SMOTE), Undersampling (Cluster Centroids) or a combination of both(SMOTEENN), did not give us an accuracy of more than 66%.
+Therefore I would not consider them reliable for credit risk analysis.
+Also the recall numbers of those 4 models are also under 70% percent.

+I would recommend using the ensemble models.
+Specu=ifically, I woudl recommend to use the Easy Ensemble AdaBoost Classifier since it has an accuracy of more than 93%, the recall score is also higher than 95% and more importantly the F1 score (the harmonic mean of precision and recall) is the highest of all the models at 94%.